How do dumbbell squats compare to barbell squats when it comes to building muscle? Not very well.

 For an effective lower body workout, you’re also going to need some fairly heavy dumbbells.

-The squat works a number of large muscles in your hips, thighs, and lower back.
-To make those muscles grow, they need to be challenged with a relatively heavy weight.
+The back squat works a number of large muscles in your hips, thighs, and lower back.
+To make your leg muscles grow, they need to be challenged with a relatively heavy weight.
 Squatting with a couple of 5-pound dumbbells isn’t going to do the job.

 Which brings me to the next problem with dumbbell squats, namely that grip strength can be a limiting factor.
-That is, your forearm muscles will fatigue before your legs do.
+That is, your forearm muscles will fatigue before your legs do, which makes it very difficult to deliver an effective training stimulus to your legs.

 FREE: The Muscle Building Cheat Sheet.
 This is a quick guide to building muscle, which you can read online or keep as a PDF, that shows you exactly how to put on muscle.
 To get a FREE copy of the cheat sheet emailed to you, please click or tap here.

-You can do dumbbell squats with the dumbbells resting on your shoulders.
+Next is the dumbbell front squat, which involves having the dumbbells rest on your shoulders.
 This solves the problems with grip strength.
 It also means the dumbbells don’t end up hitting your legs on the way down.

 However, it does introduce a new problem, which is getting the dumbbells into position in the first place.